bradrn/brassica/Documentation.md

    └──────────────────────┘
 ```

+Backreferences in the environment have a similar meaning to backreferences in the target.
+However, they have a limitation:
+  categories after the target are counted separately from categories before the target.
+Thus, it is invalid to use an environment such as `V _ @1 V`, since this backreference stretches across the target.
+This limitation should be lifted in a future version of Brassica.

 ### Sporadic rules and multiple results

 Sometimes we might want a sound change rule with more than one possible output.